 Prompt #2: The Free Choice Essay

 The second prompt is a little more complex.
-It also has a word count of 200 to 250, but includes two options you must choose from:
+It also has a word count of 200 to 250, but includes three options you must choose from:

 Now we'd like to know a little more about you.
 Please respond to one of the following three questions.